 Each year companies provide research data focusing on employee engagement types, which can be placed into three main categories: Actively Engaged, Engaged, Non-Engaged.
-According to Gallup, only 13% of employees worldwide are committed to their work, and almost 63% feel unmotivated.
+According to Gallup, only 20% of employees worldwide are engaged in their work.

 Lack of employee engagement is caused by low stimulation.
 It affects business performance.
 Therefore, it is essential to change these untapped sources into a lively performing group.